mongodb/specifications/source/logging.rst

 may be used in the future if needed.

 Not all logging frameworks will necessarily support all of these levels.
-If an equivalent level is not available, drivers SHOULD emit messages for that level at the closest less severe level if one is available, or the closest more severe level otherwise.
-For example, if an Informational level is not available and Debug is, Informational messages should be emitted at Debug level.
-If a Trace level is not available, Debug should be used.
+If an equivalent level is not available, drivers MUST emit messages for that level at the closest less severe level if one is available, or the closest more severe level otherwise.

+For example, if an Informational level is not available and a Debug level is, messages that are specified to be Informational level MUST be emitted at Debug level.
+If a Trace level is not available but Debug is, messages that are specified as Trace level MUST be emitted at debug level.

 Structured Logging
 ------------------